gohugoio/hugo/content/en/content-management/image-processing/index.md

 ### Anchor

-Only relevant for the `Fill` method.
+Only relevant for the `Crop` and `Fill` methods.
 This is useful for thumbnail generation where the main motive is located in, say, the left corner.

 Valid values are `Smart`, `Center`, `TopLeft`, `Top`, `TopRight`, `Left`, `Right`, `BottomLeft`, `Bottom`, `BottomRight`.